Katagans: Katagans as part of the Uzbeks

 Some sources speak of the Katagans as being part of the Uzbek tribes in the mid-16th century.
 The Katagans are mentioned in the lists of 92 Uzbek tribes.

 Muhammad Yar Arab Katagan, a famous descendant of the Uzbek Katagan tribe, was a 16th-century historian and the author of Musahhir al-bilad ('The conquest of lands') in Persian on the history of the Shaybanids.

 Uzbek Katagans used to live in the territories of Horzem, Tashkent, Surhandaryinsk, and Kashkadayin regions and in the Fergana Region of Uzbekistan.
 The Katagans used to live in the territories of Tajikistan and Afghanistan as well.
 According to the 2010 census in Tajikistan, there were 7601 Katagans living there.

 According to historical data, in the 1640s, the Katagans were one of the strong tribes living in Balha and partly in Kunduz, Afghanistan.
 During the Ashtarhanid era, the Balha region was given to the Katagans as a nomad camp.
 At the same time, the Katagans formed a strong political alliance.
 In the beginning of the 17th century during the reign of Muhmudbyi, Balh and Badakhshan became known as the land of the Katagans.

 In the 19th century, numerous Uzbek Katagans lived in Kunduz, Afghanistan.

 Katagans in Kunduz and Tash-kurgan were considered to be the descendants of 16 sons, each of whom was descended from separate clans.
 Five sons were from one mother – the Besh Bola group.
 The other 11 sons were from a different mother – the Chegun group.
 Besh Bola was divided into the following clans: Kesamir, Djung, Katagan, Luhan, Tas, Munas.
-The Munas were divided into Chuchugar, Chechka, Yugul, Sirug, Temuz, Burka, Berdja.
+The Munas were divided into Chuchugar, Chechka, Yugul, Sirug, Temuz, Burka, and Berdja.
 The Chegun consisted of Murad, Basuz, Ssiri Katagan, Churag, Djuduba, Katagan Kurasi, Murad Shaih, Adjigun, Kin, Kudagun, and Semiz.

 The Uzbek Katagans of southern Uzbekistan speak the Kipchak and Karluk-Chigil dialects of the Uzbek language, which is evidenced by ethnolinguistic research.

 The Tohchi Katagans that used to live in the Surhan-Sherabad oasis speak the Karluk-Chigil dialect of with "yi" later, such as Turks and Karluks.